pointfreeco/swift-gen/README.md

 ]
 ```

-### Xcode Sub-project

-Submodule, clone, or download Gen, and drag `Gen.xcodeproj` into your project.

 ## Interested in learning more?

 These concepts (and more) are explored thoroughly in [Point-Free](https://www.pointfree.co), a video series exploring functional programming and Swift hosted by [Brandon Williams](https://github.com/mbrandonw) and [Stephen Celis](https://github.com/stephencelis).